nightrome/cocostuff10k/README.md

 4. Configure the COCO-Stuff dataset:
   - Create a symbolic link to the images: `mkdir models/deeplab-public-ver2/cocostuff/data && ln -s ../../../../dataset/images models/deeplab-public-ver2/cocostuff/data/images`
   - Convert the annotations by running the Matlab script: `convertAnnotationsDeeplab();`
-5. Run `cd models/deeplab-public-ver2 && ./run_cocostuff.sh` to train and test the network on COCO-Stuff.
+5. Run `cd models/deeplab-public-ver2 && ./run_cocostuff.sh && cd ../..` to train and test the network on COCO-Stuff.

 ## Annotation Tool
 In [1] we present a simple and efficient stuff annotation tool which was used to annotate the COCO-Stuff dataset.
 It uses a paintbrush tool to annotate superpixels with stuff labels.
 These annotations are overlaid with the existing pixel-level thing annotations from COCO.